 Virtual Private Networks, or VPNs, extend a private network across a public one, which enables users to send and receive data between shared networks as if they were directly connected to it themselves.
 So, anyone wanting to watch US Netflix from the comfort of their Russian abode can do so through the use of a VPN without geographically-locked constraints.

 In recent years, Virtual Private Network (VPN) services have become a very real and integral part of our life.
-With the right VPN software, Mac users can find the protection they desire no matter where they happen to be geographically.
+With the right VPN software, Mac users can find the protection they desire no matter where they happen to be in the world.

 The 3 Best Free VPN Services For Mac